Top 11 Ways to Fix Text Messages Not Sending on Android

 If the text messaging service is affected by a bug, restarting your Android device can help.
 Shutting down your phone closes all the running elements – including the bug.
 Once it is turned back on, it is unlikely that the bug will pop up on a fresh session.

-Almost all Android devices show up the power on/off menu as you long-press the power button.
+Almost all Android devices show the power on/off menu as you long-press the power button.
 You can use the Reboot option to restart your device.

 10. Update Android Version